 While we’re on the topic of the Hamptons: we’ve already covered the hipsters of Williamsburg and the B&Ts of Murray Hill, why not see what the taxi data can tell us about investment bankers, yet another of New York’s distinctive subcultures?

-Goldman Sachs lends itself nicely to analysis because its headquarters at 200 West Street has a dedicated driveway, marked “Hudson River Greenway” on this Google Map:
+Goldman Sachs lends itself nicely to analysis because its headquarters at 200 West Street has a dedicated driveway, just east of the path marked “Hudson River Greenway” on this Google Map:

 We can isolate all taxi trips that dropped off in that driveway to get a sense of where Goldman Sachs employees—at least the ones who take taxis—come from in the mornings, and when they arrive.
 Here’s a histogram of weekday drop off times at 200 West Street:

 The cabs start dropping off around 5 AM, then peak hours are 7–9 AM, before tapering off in the afternoon.
 Presumably most of the post-morning drop offs are visitors as opposed to employees.
 If we restrict to drop offs before 10 AM, the median drop off time is 7:59 AM, and 25% of drop offs happen before 7:08 AM.

 A few blocks to the north is Citigroup’s headquarters at 388 Greenwich St, and although the building doesn’t appear to have a dedicated driveway the way Goldman does, we can still isolate taxis that drop off directly in front of the building to see what time Citigroup’s workers arrive in the morning: